nicklalone/382_sp24/07 - Remote Sensing/07 - Remote Sensing.md

 2. **Please cite 5 pieces detailing what remote sensing is.**

 	*  **2** **Web** **Resources,**

 	1. Remote sensing is the process of detecting and monitoring the physical characteristics of an area by measuring its reflected and emitted radiation at a distance (typically from satellite or aircraft).
 Special cameras collect remotely sensed images, which help researchers "sense" things about the Earth:[USGS](https://www.usgs.gov/faqs/what-remote-sensing-and-what-it-used)
 	2. Remote sensing is the acquisition of information from a distance.
 NASA observes Earth and other planetary bodies via remote sensors on satellites and aircraft that detect and record reflected or emitted energy.
 Remote sensors, which provide a global perspective and a wealth of data about Earth systems, enable data-informed decision making based on the current and future state of our planet.[Earth Data (NASA)](https://www.earthdata.nasa.gov/learn/backgrounders/remote-sensing)

-3. **2** **academic** **resources** **(peer** **reviewed),**
+	* **2** **academic** **resources** **(peer** **reviewed),**
 		1. [Introduction to Remote Sensing, Fifth Edition](https://books.google.com/books?hl=en&lr&id=NkLmDjSS8TsC&oi=fnd&pg=PP1&dq=remote%2Bsensing&ots=s3Etu3qZ0w&sig=2NTVmMKDxvO4K0hm20EiV1hEpZs%23v%3Donepage&q=remote%20sensing&f=false): “Remote sensing is the observation of a target by a device separated from it by some distance”
 		2. Remote sensing is defined as the acquisition of information about an object without being in physical contact with it.[Introduction to the Physics](https://books.google.com/books?hl=en&lr&id=B1QmEAAAQBAJ&oi=fnd&pg=PP1&dq=remote%2Bsensing&ots=dOizYC0J_V&sig=fXdrHL5gegv9V6pJlYwHg8g3BOQ%23v%3Donepage&q=remote%20sensing&f=false) [and Techniques of Remote Sensing](https://books.google.com/books?hl=en&lr&id=B1QmEAAAQBAJ&oi=fnd&pg=PP1&dq=remote%2Bsensing&ots=dOizYC0J_V&sig=fXdrHL5gegv9V6pJlYwHg8g3BOQ%23v%3Donepage&q=remote%20sensing&f=false)

-	1. **and** **1** **Youtube** **video**.
+	* **1** **Youtube** **video**.

 		1. [What is Remote Sensing?](https://www.youtube.com/watch?v=F2mQ6fJSxRY) Museum)